Encryption

 How does Areev encrypt data at rest?

-Areev encrypts every grain blob with AES-256-GCM using a random 96-bit nonce before writing to the Fjall LSM store.
-This context database encrypts AI memory at the grain level, giving each user a unique 256-bit Data Encryption Key (DEK) wrapped by a master key through envelope encryption.
+Areev encrypts every grain blob with AES-256-GCM using a random 96-bit nonce before writing it to durable storage.
+This context database encrypts AI memory at the grain level.
+Each memory has a single 256-bit Data Encryption Key (DEK), wrapped by the platform’s managed key service through envelope encryption; the wrapped DEK is stored once per memory while the wrapping key never lives on application disk.
+Beneath the database, transparent at-rest encryption protects the underlying storage as a second layer.

 The encryption module generates a fresh nonce from the OS CSPRNG (Aes256Gcm::generate_nonce(&mut OsRng)) for every encrypt call.
 The GCM authentication tag provides tamper detection — flipping a single byte in the ciphertext or tag causes decryption to fail.
 Each encrypted grain carries 28 bytes of overhead (12-byte nonce + 16-byte authentication tag), stored in the envelope format [nonce:12B][ciphertext][GCM-tag:16B].